 After downloading all proofs via the instructions outlined in the email you will receive, you simply email me the exact filenames of the images you would like to receive for final editing.
 (File names will start with “MMP” i.e. “MMP_1234.jpg”, “MMP_1235.jpg”, etc.) If you have any notes or special instructions to give me related to the editing process, simply let me know via email.
 I will confirm this via email, and begin editing.

-Photo editing included with all shoots is typically considered editing done within Adobe Lightroom to adjust the photograph colors, clarity, brightness. and so on.
+Photo editing included with all shoots is typically considered editing done within Adobe Lightroom to adjust the photo’s colors, clarity, brightness. and so on.
 This includes editing the tones of the image, sharpness, saturation, etc. Editing includes removing skin blemishes, wrinkles, etc. based on the style you prefer.
 Editing also includes removing any lighting in the frame, etc. so that you get the optimal image.
 My goal is to get you the exact image you want.
-However, editing does not include major photo manipulation in Adobe Photoshop such as cutting you out and placing you in a different location, adding a tiger posing next to you, cutting you out and placing you on a beach in Hawaii, or photoshopping a different outfit onto your image, and so on. 🙂 For those types of major photo manipulations to the image, that is considered more “composite work” or “digital art” and exceeds the amount of standard “editing” and retouching included with my packages.
+However, editing does not include major photo manipulation in Adobe Photoshop such as adding a tiger posing next to you, cutting you out and placing you on a beach in Hawaii, or photoshopping a different outfit onto your image, and so on. 🙂 For those types of major photo manipulations to the image, that is considered more “composite work” or “digital art” and exceeds the amount of standard “editing” and retouching included with my packages.
 Please see the sample proof vs. final image above for a sample of the type of editing included with your final photos, and by all means, feel free to contact me if you have any questions.

 After editing, all files will be emailed to you in the maximum resolution possible, without any watermarks.
 These images will be professionally retouched, color-corrected, and finalized.
 They will be emailed to you via another Dropbox download link since these maximum resolution files are typically too large for email.
 These files will be removed from my Dropbox server after downloading.